MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-tips-and-tricks.md

 ## Pin data tips

 If you frequently hover view data tips while debugging, you may want to pin the data tip for the variable to give yourself quick access.
 The variable stays pinned even after restarting.
-To pin the data tip, just click the pin icon while hovering over it.
+To pin the data tip, click the pin icon while hovering over it.
 You can pin multiple variables.

 ![Pinning a Data Tip](../debugger/media/dbg-tips-data-tips-pinned.png "PinningDataTip")

 ## Edit your code and continue debugging (C#, VB, C++)

 In most languages supported by Visual Studio, you can edit your code in the middle of a debugging session and continue debugging.
-To do this, click into your code with your cursor while paused in the debugger, make edits, and press **F5**, **F10**, or **F11** to continue debugging.
+To use this feature, click into your code with your cursor while paused in the debugger, make edits, and press **F5**, **F10**, or **F11** to continue debugging.

 ![Edit and continue debugging](../debugger/media/dbg-tips-edit-and-continue.gif "EditAndContinue")